Mastering Group Exercises: Your Path to Assessment Day Success

 + Who is clear and concise throughout the discussion

-– Who does NO talking at all
+– Who does NO talk at all

 + Who uses the information provided effectively